Managing problems with your PA

 Firing your PA

-If your former PA takes you to an employment tribunal, seek employment law advice through a local law centre, Citizens Advice or someone with specialist HR knowledge.
+If your former PA takes you to an employment tribunal, seek employment law advice through a local law centre, Citizen’s Advice or another body with specialist HR knowledge.

 Notice periods

-If you are firing your PA because of gross misconduct, such as stealing or holding a party at your house without permission, you can dismiss them immediately.
+If you are firing your PA because of gross misconduct, such as stealing or intimidating behaviour, you can dismiss them immediately.

 Was this page helpful?